 Sections of the application

 - Research description

 - Administrating organisation

 The information we request under each tab is described below.

-Under this tab, in addition to what is asked for below, please also state the proposed researcher’s name, current location and country as project title (for example “Anna Smith, University of xx, USA”) and project period (length of stay in number of months).
+Under this tab, in addition to what is asked for below, please also state the proposed researcher’s name, current HEI and country as the project title (such as “Anna Smith, University of XX, USA”), and project period (the length of the visit in number of months).